-Sydney's Most Kid-Friendly Libraries
+Sydney❜s Most Kid-Friendly Libraries

-A kid-friendly venue that is full of creativity, education, music, imaginative fun - and free!
-We, of course, are talking about libraries.
-It might not be the first thing you think of when you're looking to fill your days with young kids, but if you look a little closer, you'll find that your local library is a treasure trove of fun that will fill your child's mind with the good stuff and set up some healthy habits for life.
+A kid-friendly venue that is full of creativity, education, music, imaginative fun - and free?
+What's not to love about libraries!
+It might not be the first thing you think of when you're looking for a day out with young kids, but if you look a little closer, you'll find that your local library is a treasure trove of joy that will fill your child's mind with the good stuff and set up some healthy habits for life.

 Woollahra Library, Double Bay

-It's big, it's clean, you can borrow toys as well as books!
-At South Hurstville Library there is so much offered that will help instill a love of books in your child.
-As well as story time for younger kids, this library also has a dedicated after school program for children aged 5 -10 years.
-The Treehouse Book Club brings great stories to life with craft, games and acting - held during school term (Thursdays 3:45 – 4:45pm). ellaslist reader Sui says, "Hurstville library is very big and the customer service is friendly and helpful too.
-In this library, you can also borrow variety of toys.
-The library is clean too.
-My kids enjoy and always want to go to the local library.”
+It's big, it's clean, and you can borrow toys as well as books from the 'Library of Things'!
+At Hurstville Library there is so much on offer that will help instil a love of books in your child.
+As well as Story Time and Rhyme Time for younger kids, the library also has a dedicated after school program for children aged 5 -10 years.
+The After School Book Club brings great stories to life with craft, games and acting during school term.
+There is also a Lego Club and a Code Club.

 Max Webber Library, Blacktown